Assignment 2: Multi-Agent Interaction

 In Part 3, you created five new agents and ran a new multi-agent simulation.
 Reflect on this experience:

-- Before running the simulation, predict the outcome: Which agent did you expect to win the election, and why?
+- Before running the simulation, we asked you to predict the outcome: which agent did you expect to win the election, and why?

-- Run the simulation and compare the result with your prediction.
-Was your prediction correct?
+- After running the simulation and comparing the result with your prediction, was your prediction correct?
 If not, what factors do you think led to the unexpected outcome?

 Reflect on the overall dynamics of the multi-agent simulation process, focusing on what you learned about agent behavior and interaction: